HaaseLab/PICB/README.md

 You can use `PICBoptimize` to find the optimal parameters for `PICBbuild` for your dataset.
 This is especially useful if you are not sure about the quality of your data or your reference genome.
-The goal is to find a set of parameters that maximize the number of piRNAs accomodated in the clusters while minimizing genomic space occupied by the clusters.
+The goal is to find a set of parameters that maximize the number of piRNAs accommodated in the clusters while minimizing genomic space occupied by the clusters.

 Make sure to provide the values for the parameters as a vector.
 An example is shown below: